nmattei/cmps6790/_projects/Project3/Project3.md

 (A mirror of that data is available in the project repository, in the Project 3 directory.)

-## Regression Analysis of Gapminder Data
+## Part 1: Regression Analysis of Gapminder Data

 If we run the following code you should see the data for this project.